Tamás Kertész

-Tamás Kertész (1 April 1929 – 2 March 1989) was a Hungarian football player who played for Ferencváros.
-He played 2 games for the Hungarian national team.
+Tamás Kertész (1 April 1929 – 2 March 1989) was a Hungarian football player who played for Ferencváros in the 50's and DVSC in the 60's.
+He played 2 games for the Hungary national team in 1955 (in the so called "golden team" featuring also Ferenc Puskas).
 After his playing career he was coach of the Ghana national football team.
 His granddaughter is the British tennis player Johanna Konta.